intbio-ncl/BiomationScripterLib/docs/OTProto.md

 **Arguments:**

-* `Protocol` | [`opentrons.protocol_api.contexts.ProtocolContext`](https://docs.opentrons.com/v2/new_protocol_api.html#opentrons.protocol_api.contexts.ProtocolContext): The protocol object which is used by the Opentrons API to encapsulate all information relating to the current protocol
+* `Protocol` | [`opentrons.protocol_api.contexts.ProtocolContext`](https://docs.opentrons.com/v2/new_protocol_api.html#opentrons.protocol_api.contexts.ProtocolContext): The protocol object which is used by the Opentrons API to encapsulate all information relating to the current protocol.
-* `Labware_Layout` | [`BiomationScripter.Labware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-Labware_Layout): The Layout object to be used as the template for generating the [`opentrons.protocol_api.labware.Labware`](https://docs.opentrons.com/v2/new_protocol_api.html#opentrons.protocol_api.labware.Labware) object
+* `Labware_Layout` | [`BiomationScripter.Labware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-Labware_Layout): The Layout object to be used as the template for generating the [`opentrons.protocol_api.labware.Labware`](https://docs.opentrons.com/v2/new_protocol_api.html#opentrons.protocol_api.labware.Labware) object.
-* `deck_position` | `int = None`: An integer (from 1-11) stating which deck position the labware should be loaded on to - if no value is specified, the labware will be loaded onto the next available deck slot
+* `deck_position` | `int = None`: An integer (from 1-11) stating which deck position the labware should be loaded on to - if no value is specified, the labware will be loaded onto the next available deck slot.
-* `custom_labware_dir` | `str = None`: Location of a directory where any custom labware definition files are stored - if not specified then `../custom_labware` will be used if custom labware is being used
+* `custom_labware_dir` | `str = None`: Location of a directory where any custom labware definition files are stored - if not specified then `../custom_labware` will be used if custom labware is being used.

 **Behaviour:**